darrindevs/dynamo/README.md

-# gatsby-bsr-starter
+# Dynamo

-- Gatsby Starter + Bootstrap React
-- Light and Dark Navbars
-- Footer
+- built from gatsby-bsr-starter

-Have fun!
-# dynamo